 - Build the capacity of pastoral communities on animal health, trade and policy, by engaging a local capacity building field assistant;

 - Document existing climate-smart pastoral practices, innovations in disease surveillance and management and innovative livestock marketing and trading initiatives to facilitate learning, and to inform policy and practice;

-- Review, create awareness and advocacy for supportive policies at county, national and regional levels.
+- Review, create awareness and advocacy for supportive policies at the county, national and regional levels.

-So far relevant stakeholders have been identified and have participated in meetings to establish the relevance of the project and an early buy in.
-Pastoral communities and government staff have also been engaged through focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
-Through key informant discussions the project team has been able to identify influencers in the county’s policy debate for engagement in dissemination,identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.
+Relevant stakeholders were identified and participated in meetings to establish the relevance of the project and an early buy-in.
+Pastoral communities and government staff were also engaged in focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
+Through key informant discussions, the project team was able to identify influencers in the county’s policy debate for engagement in dissemination, identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.

-A number of avenues for policy debates and dialogues on the three thematic areas have been identified and plans are being concretized for engagement within the next few months.
-Review of policy on the thematic areas has been undertaken, identifying gaps and opportunities; to be shared through policy briefs.
+A number of avenues for policy debates and dialogues on the three thematic areas were identified and plans were concretized for engagements.
+Review of policy on the thematic areas was undertaken, identifying gaps and opportunities; to be shared through policy briefs.